Of tears, smiles, ring, rosary and waves

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: Imran Khan was having tears of 'wonder-joy' on Friday after he was elected the 22nd Prime Minister of Pakistan.
-There seemed purity in his tears brought on by spontaneous overflow of powerful feelings.
+There seemed purity in his tears which brought spontaneous overflow of powerful feelings.

-As a well-expected triumph was declared, Imran Khan started his maiden speech like an Opposition Leader in Lower House of the Parliament.
-In his victory speech, Imran Khan called a spade a spade as these tears were not a mark of his weakness, but of great power.
+As well-expected triumph declared Imran Khan started his maiden speech like an Opposition Leader in Lower House of the Parliament.
+In his victory speech, Imran Khan called a spade a spade as these tears were not mark of his weakness, but of great power.

 ISLAMABAD: Imran Khan was having tears of 'wonder-joy' on Friday after he was elected the 22nd Prime Minister of Pakistan.
-There seemed purity in his tears brought on by spontaneous overflow of powerful feelings.
+There seemed purity in his tears which brought spontaneous overflow of powerful feelings.

-As a well-expected triumph was declared, Imran Khan started his maiden speech like an Opposition Leader in Lower House of the Parliament.
-In his victory speech, Imran Khan called a spade a spade as these tears were not a mark of his weakness, but of great power.
+As well-expected triumph declared Imran Khan started his maiden speech like an Opposition Leader in Lower House of the Parliament.
+In his victory speech, Imran Khan called a spade a spade as these tears were not mark of his weakness, but of great power.

 Comments